 Experiencing these emotions can sometimes be so intense that it could stop us from doing the “right” thing, which can change the situation from bad to worse!
 Therefor it’s important to find coping mechanisms.

 Have you ever felt some annoying and recurring pains which you tried to ignore and continue your training schedule?
-In this case many athletes like to believe (hope) that this pain will go away by itself.
-We simply do not want to accept that maybe there is something wrong more seriously.
+Many athletes like to believe (hope) that this pain will go away by itself.
+They simply do not want to accept that maybe there is something wrong more seriously.

 Although some pains do go away by themselves, it is important to listen to your body.
 Don’t stay in the denial stage for too long, as things might end up worse.
 If you continue to train to the point where you’ve turned a “small pain” into a serious injury, then you are miles away from recovery.